bees-hive/elegant-git/docs/configuration.md

 # Approach
-Elegant Git aims to standardize how a Git repository should be configured.
-It operates 3 levels of configurations (basics, standards, and aliases - see below) which can be applied to a repository (local configuration) or to a Git globally (global configuration).
+Elegant Git aims to standardize how a work environment should be configured.
+It operates 3 levels of configurations (basics, standards, and aliases - see below) which can be applied to a Git repository (local configuration) and (or) to a Git installation globally (global configuration).

 The local configuration applies by running
 [`git elegant acquire-repository`](commands.md#acquire-repository) and configures current Git